 Regardless if you have a job that requires a lot of heavy lifting, or you spend most of your days at a desk, or do something in between, back injuries are something you always want to avoid.
 They can happen really easily from physical strains, and many people don't realize that they can happen just as easily under conditions that don't immediately appear as strenuous.
 It doesn't matter where you work or what you do, protecting your spine is a must.

-5 Ways to Protect Your Spine at Work
+How to Protect Your Spine at Work

-Sitting all day has been linked to an increased risk for metabolic syndrome, a catch-all term for problems that include obesity, type 2 diabetes, and high blood pressure.
-Not only that, prolonged sitting can put your spine in a vulnerable position and lead to problems.
-It’s a good idea to get up and move around, stretch, and be mindful of your posture.
-Let’s look at five ways to reduce your risk for back injuries at work.
+Sitting all day has been linked to an increased risk for metabolic syndrome, a catch-all term for concerns that include obesity, type 2 diabetes, and high blood pressure.
+Not only that, prolonged sitting can put your spine in a vulnerable position and lead to concerns.
+It's a good idea to get up and move around, stretch, and be mindful of your posture.
+Let's look at five ways to reduce your risk for back injuries at work.